What is Headhunting?

 A recruiter alone or a team of recruiters along with hiring managers may be involved in filling the open positions.
 The recruiting team often serves as the link between the employer and the job seekers.

-The table below differentiates headhunting and recruitment based on their characteristics:
+Take a look at the table below differentiates headhunting and recruitment based on their characteristics:

 |Headhunters look for candidates who are not actively searching for a job.
 The perfect fit for top-level job roles are hard to find.||Recruiters search for active job seekers to fill up their open roles.|